 How to Fish a Prince Nymph Fly

-There’s nothing quite like the thrill of watching a trout take your fly.
-If you’re hoping to catch a brook trout, a prince nymph is one of the best flies to use.
-Here’s how to fish with a prince nymph: start by tying the fly onto your tippet using an improved clinch knot.
 Then, cast your line upstream and allow the fly to drift downstream.
-As the fly drifts, keep a close eye on your line; set the hook immediately when you see a trout hit.
-Remember to use a light touch when setting the hook, as too much force can tear the fly out of the trout’s mouth.
+As the fly drifts, keep an eye on your line; set the hook immediately when you see a trout hit.
+Use a light touch when setting the hook, as too much force can tear the fly out of the trout’s mouth.
 With a little practice, you’ll catch brook trout in no time!

 2. Micro Marabou Leech